• Skip to main content

 It is 10-20% more expensive than regular drywall.

-The major drywall companies all have lines that are lighter in weight, and these are very commonly used.
-We don’t know what is in light drywall that makes it light.
+The major drywall companies all have lines that are lighter in weight, and these are very commonly used in construction.

 Borates are likely to be found in light drywall (source).
 The SDS will sometimes list borax.

-Fiberglass backed may be promoted as more mold-resistant, the brands I have looked at including Dens line does contain mildewcide.
+Fiberglass-backed drywall is promoted as more mold-resistant, but all of the brands I have looked at, including the Dens line do contain a mildewcide.

-Greenboard is a generic term for green colored drywall like these that have treated paper and are meant for areas with more moisture.
-It is still paper backed.
+“Green board” is a generic term for green-colored drywall like these that have biocide-treated paper and are meant for areas with more moisture.

 Additional Health Concerns with Drywall